cdcabrera/curiosity-frontend/guidelines/adding-product-configs.md

 - [ ] Run `npm run test:ci` to verify all tests pass

 ❌ **Don't:**
 - Create a new product config file for this implementation
+- Forget to add all localizations

 ## Implementation for OpenShift PAYG